mappls-api/mappls-web-maps-js/docs/V3.0/mappls_map_snapshot.md

 - **imageHeight**: Optional – The height of the generated image in pixels (default: 200).
 - **imageType**: Optional – The type of image to be generated.
 You can specify 'jpeg' or 'png'.
 If not provided, the default is 'png'.
 - **centerCoordinate**: Optional – The center coordinate of the map, used to specify a custom center point before capturing the snapshot.
-- **downloadImage**: Optional – Set this to true if you want the snapshot to be automatically downloaded.
-If set to false, the snapshot will not be downloaded automatically.
 - **imagePlaceId**: Optional – The ID of an HTML element where the generated snapshot image will be inserted.
 If this is provided, the image will be displayed in the element specified by this ID.

 ### Callback Function